-- 301 General Pathology.
+- ★301 General Pathology.
 A study of the processes of injury, repair, neoplasia, degeneration, etc., as they affect cells, tissues, and the human patient.
 For medical students.
 Prerequisite: Departmental permission.
-Three hours. - 302 Systemic Pathology.
+Three hours. - ★302 Systemic Pathology.
 Introduction to diseases, pathologic processes with particular reference to their effects on various organ systems.
 Instruction in clinical laboratory medicine is correlated with work in systemic pathology.
-Prerequisites: 301 and departmental permission.
-Eight hours. - 305 Pathobiology of Disease.
-Basic state-of-the-art survey of Pathobiological Mechanisms for graduate and postdoctoral students who are not candidates for M.D. degree, advanced medical students, and pathology residents.
-Prerequisites: Required: Basic background in chemistry including biochemistry.
-Desirable: Microbiology including fundamental immunology, physiology.
+Prerequisites: 301, departmental permission.
+Eight hours. - ★ 305 Pathobiology of Disease.
+Basic state-of-the-art survey of pathobiological mechanisms for graduate and postdoctoral students who are not candidates for M.D. degree, advanced medical students, and pathology residents.
+Prerequisites: Required: basic background in chemistry including biochemistry.
+Desirable: microbiology including fundamental immunology, physiology.
 Three hours.
-Alternate year course with Immunopathology 395.

-- 306 Pathobiology Laboratory.
+Alternate year course with Immunopathology 395. - 306 Pathobiology Laboratory.
 Basic histopathological features of fundamental disease processes.
 Prerequisite: Concurrent enrollment in 305.
-One hour. - 391 Master's Thesis Research.
+One hour. - ★ 391 Master's Thesis Research.
 Investigation of a research topic under the direction of an assigned staff member, culminating in an acceptable thesis.
-Credit as arranged. - 395 Special Topics in Pathology: Immunopathology.
+Credit as arranged.

+★ 395 Special Topics in Pathology: Immunopathology.
 An in-depth analysis is planned into the role of the immune system in disease processes.
 Discussions center on current and controversial areas of immunopathology.
-Prerequisites: Immunology, (Microbiology 223) and PATH 305 desirable, or departmental permission.
+Prerequisites: Immunology (Microbiology 223) and PATH 305 desirable, or departmental permission.
 Two hours.
 Alternate year course with PATH 305.

-PHARMACOLOGY (PHRM)
+Pharmacology (PHRM)

-Professors J. Bevan (Chairman), Gans, Jaffe, McCormack; Associate Professors R. Bevan, Reit, Scollins, Tritton; Assistant Professors Brayden, Hacker, Shreeve, Stewart; Visiting Professor Maxwell.
+Professors J. Bevan (Chairperson), R. Bevan, Jaffe, McCormack, Tritton; Associate Professors Hacker, Reit, Robbins, Stewart; Assistant Professors Brayden, Nelson, Scollins, Shreeve; Research Assistant Professors Bigelow, Borman, Laher; Visiting Professor Maxwell.

-Research interests of the staff include: pharmacokinetics and pharmacodynamics of antiparasitic and anticancer drugs; role of membranes in drug action; synthesis, properties and structure-activity relationships of biologically active nitrogen heterocyclic compounds; mechanisms of adaptation to chemical injury in mammalian liver; regulation of cardiovascular function, pharmacological and structural differences in blood vessels, growth and development of the vasculature, neurohumoral synaptic transmission and microcirculatory regulation; derangements of vascular properties in disease states such as hypertension, diabetes, and stroke; vasoactive peptides and their role in circulatory control; structural analysis and function of vascular receptors.
+Research interests of the staff include: pharmacokinetics and pharmacodynamics of antiparasitic and anticancer drugs; role of membranes in drug action; synthesis, properties and structure-activity relationships of biologically active nitrogen heterocyclic compounds; regulation of cardiovascular function, pharmacological and structural differences in blood vessels, growth and development of the vasculature, neurohumoral synaptic transmission and microcirculatory regulation; derangements of vascular properties in disease states such as hypertension, diabetes, and stroke; vasoactive peptides and their role in circulatory control; structural analysis and function of vascular receptors.

-A pre- and post-doctoral training program in the clinical pharmacology of anticancer drugs is offered in cooperation with the Vermont Regional Cancer Center.
+A pre- and postdoctoral training program in the clinical pharmacology of anticancer drugs is offered in cooperation with the Vermont Regional Cancer Center.